mozilla/data-docs/src/cookbooks/data_modeling/shredder_mitigation.md

 `active_users_aggregates_vX` is an aggregate table that contains Mozilla KPI metrics for Firefox Desktop, which makes it a suitable candidate to use the shredder mitigation process.

-Since this is the first time the process is being run for this table, we will follow the [Key considerations before using shredder mitigation for the first time](key-considerations-before-using-shredder-mitigation-for-the-first-time) above.
+Since this is the first time the process is being run for this table, we will follow the [Considerations before using shredder mitigation for the first time](#key-considerations-before-using-shredder-mitigation-for-the-first-time) above.

 ##### Preparation for the backfill